ablanco1950/LicensePlateImage_ThresholdFiltered/README.md

 For license plate recognition it is necessary to filter the various license plate number formats in which they are presented.
 In the formats of license plates from roboflow images, a great variety and anarchy of formats is detected.

-As the program operates on label files created with yolov5, it is convenient to test by installing the application https://github.com/ashok426/Vehicle-number-plate-recognition-YOLOv5, however when doing it on a windows11 computer I have had I have to make some changes and I have made some simplifications that may be of interest to someone who works in that environment and which I attach to this document.
+As the program operates on label files created with yolov5, it is convenient to test by installing the application https://github.com/ashok426/Vehicle-number-plate-recognition-YOLOv5, however when doing it on a windows 11 computer I had  to make some changes and I have made some simplifications that may be of interest to someone who works in that environment.
+Are attached in documenInstalationCarLicencePlateWithYolov5.docx

 On 05/23/2022 a new version is introduced:
 =========================================